ronmarasigan/LavaLust/README.md

 ## LavaLust Version 2.1

     This is the first version to fixed compatibility issues in PHP 8.1.
-Please download the latest release if you want to develop your application using the latest version of PHP.
+Please download the latest release if you want to develop your application using the latest version of PHP..

 ### Overview of Changes in Version 2